Graco 4Ever All-in-1 Car Seat

 - 10-year lifespan before expiration

-- Can accommodate all children under 40 lbs. rear-facing (nearly impossible to outgrow RF by height)
+- Can accommodate basically all children who weigh less than 40 lbs. in the rear-facing position (it’s nearly impossible to outgrow RF by height)

 Disadvantages: